Our aims and objectives

 Our special incentives

-ECNP offers a range of special incentives to the participants of the congress: Members, Non-MDs, Developing countries (CDE) and Early Career Scientists.
+ECNP offers a range of special incentives to the participants of the congress: Members, Developing countries (CDE) and Early Career Scientists.
 More info here.

 Liaison with other key organisations in the field